timewave-computer/valence-ui-monorepo/apps/valence-static/blog-posts/published/The-Emergence-of-Automated-POL-Markets.md

 title: "The Emergence of Automated POL Markets"
 date: 2024-08-20 12:28:00 -0400
 author: test
 description: Patterns and best practices are starting to emerge when it comes to automating POL markets.
-Continue reading to learn about the evolution of POL deployments and what to expect in the future.
+Before deploying any POL, it’s best to get clear on your protocol’s top objectives.
+Potential objectives include incentivizing an actively validated service (AVS) to purchase security from your protocol, increasing adoption of the liquid staking version of your protocol’s native token, deepening DEX liquidity for your native token, and/or stimulating the use of your protocol’s native token as collateral for borrowing.
 heroImagePath: /img/blog/emergence.png
 ---